soumendrak/hashnode/clncv0sqx000208jne8wl1j7w.md

 6. It's possible that some reviewers didn't like the CFP lead. 🫣

-This issue is common across Wikipedia, Mozilla, and other volunteer-driven projects I contribute to.
+Volunteer drop issue is common across Wikipedia, Mozilla, and other volunteer-driven projects I contribute to.

 ![a line graph showing the number of volunteers vs date](https://cdn.hashnode.com/res/hashnode/image/upload/v1694186297186/fb151871-f3ee-48f9-b872-ca1676aae7d6.png align="center")